keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-quality-gates/index.md

       caption="Quality gate in staging"
       width="100%">}}

-* **Production stage:** The slow version is **not promoted** to the production namespace because of the active quality gate in place.
+* **Production stage:** The slow version is **not promoted** to the production stage because of the active quality gate in place.
 Thus, still version v0.10.1 is expected to be in production.
   * To verify, navigate to: `http://carts.sockshop-production.YOUR.DOMAIN`

-## Deploy the regular carts version
+## Deploy a regular carts version

 1. Use the Keptn CLI to send a new version of the *carts* artifact, which does **not** contain any slowdown:
    ```console